 Pirates are one of the more popular themes in modern pop-culture, specially made famous after a certain series of movies starring Johnny Depp.
 It’s no surprise this popularity extends into board gaming.
-I have compiled a Top 10 Best Pirate Board Games as a guide for everyone who is looking to buy a pirate board game or is just generally interested in board games.
+I have compiled a Top 10 Best Pirate Board Games in 2021 as a guide for everyone who is looking to buy a pirate board game or is just generally interested in board games.

 Table of Contents

 You can use this table as an overview of the article and also as a way to quickly navigate to a game.
 Just click on a title below to jump straight to that section of the article.

 - Libertalia, best card game

 - Dead Men Tell No Tales, best cooperative